 Congrats to the winner!
 Sandra!

-If you missed my first Save the Bees block – be sure and take a look at it!
+If you missed my other post – be sure and take a look at it!

 You can also post photos of your block to Jacquelynne’s Facebook group Sew Quilty Friends.